ERC Eligibility Explained: How To Qualify For The Employee Retention Tax Credit

-Do you meet the employee retention credit eligibility qualifications?
-If you fought to keep your employees on your payroll during 2020 and 2021, there’s a good chance that you qualify for the ERC credit.
+Wondering how to qualify for the employee retention credit?
+If you fought to keep your employees on your payroll during 2020 and 2021, there’s a good chance that you meet the ERC qualifications..

-If you fought to keep your employees on your payroll during 2020 and 2021, there’s a good chance that you are eligible for the employee retention credit (ERC)!
+If you kept your employees on your payroll in 2020 and 2021, there’s a good chance your business qualifies for the Employee Retention Credit.
+This refundable tax credit could potentially put thousands of dollars back into your business.

 What Is The ERC Credit?
 The Quick Answer

-The employee retention credit (ERC) program was created under the Coronavirus Aid, Relief, and Economic Security (CARES) Act in 2020.
+The Employee Retention Credit (ERC) program was created under the Coronavirus Aid, Relief, and Economic Security (CARES) Act in 2020.
 The ERC was designed to incentivize small businesses with a refundable tax credit for keeping their staff on payroll during the economic shutdown.
-This program has since ended, but you can still claim the 2020 ERC until April 15th, 2024, and the 2021 ERC until April 15th, 2025.
+This program has since ended, but you can still claim the 2020 ERC until April 15, 2024, and the 2021 ERC until April 15, 2025.

 What Are Qualified Wages?

-Qualified wages have to have been paid or incurred from March 12th, 2020 through September 30th, 2021 (or December 31st, 2021 if you are considered a recovery startup business).
+Qualified wages for ERC have to have been paid or incurred from March 12th, 2020, through September 30th, 2021 (or December 31st, 2021 if you are considered a recovery startup business).

 This includes: